Justuks/JavaScript/README.md

 # User story tests

-## 1./ 5.
+## User stories 1. and 5.
 I want to know and show to others what JavaScript is.
 * Action: open home page.
 * Result: brief introduction with a test question is right there.
 * Conclusion: test passed.

 ![home page](https://user-images.githubusercontent.com/93588907/153247607-bdf2805d-1fff-4ea0-bc23-dab2e7dc70ca.png)

-## 2. I want to see easy navigation.
+## User stories 2. and 8.
+I want to see/provide easy navigation.
 * Action: press page links and/or social media icons.
 * Result: links will bring to the places in question.
 * Conclusion: test passed.